Product Design

 • One of the most unexpected challenges was behavioral: some farm workers were afraid of being reprimanded for reporting issues like missing animals or pasture damage, which led to false data entries.
 I learned that building trust and creating a safe environment for honest reporting is just as important as designing intuitive interfaces.

-• We adapted the interface and messaging to focus on support and improvement rather than blame, helping shift the perception from “surveillance” to “decision support.”
+• I adapted the interface and messaging to focus on support and improvement rather than blame, helping shift the perception from “surveillance” to “decision support.”

 • Designing for agricultural environments requires deep empathy.